alsamitech/alsgm/README.md

 Learning Resources:
   https://www.youtube.com/watch?v=dZr-53LAlOw&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT&index=6
   *The Cherno's Videos did help me with this project, but if you want to develop a game engine for Linux like me, you will need other resources and a good knowledge of OpenGL and Xlib.
 If you really want, I will put some of the key components of this rendering engine in a seperate GitHub Repository

+Note Before Contributing:
+Please read the CONTRIBUTING file before pull-reqesting alsgm.
+While it is not required, it is __highly__ reccomended to do so as it will give you a ton of good advice

 Official Public Mirror (GitHub): https://github.com/alsamitech/alsgm